-Enterprise Risk Management (ERM) is the discipline and its associated processes of applying a risk evaluation to each agency goal, identifying root causes of these risks, determining-as an enterprise-what changes (i.e., risk treatments) are best to address the root causes, and then monitoring the success of the risk treatments.
+Enterprise risk management.
+Enterprise Risk Management (ERM) is the discipline and its associated processes of applying a risk evaluation to each agency goal, identifying root causes of these risks, determining - as an enterprise -what changes (i.e., risk treatments) are best to address the root causes, and then monitoring the success of the risk treatments.
 (See risk management)